-- 1. Positive recommendations for specialist study from: a.
-Previous degree major adviser - b.
+- 1. Positive recommendations for specialist study from: - a.
+Previous degree major adviser within first 15 credits - b.
 Immediate supervisor on the job - 2.
-One of the following test scores for advisement: a.
-GRE or - b.
-MAT - 3.
-One year successful educational experience - A personal interview with at least one Seattle University faculty member within first 15 credits - 5.
+One of the following test scores for advisement: - a.
+GRE or - 3.
+One year successful educational experience (documented) - 4.
+A personal interview with at least one Seattle University faculty member within first 15 credits - 5.
 A 2.75 GPA in bachelor's degree program or a 3.25 GPA in master's degree program for students admitted post master's.